 Dorian Minors • November 28, 2013

 In a society so influenced by popular-culture, love is often the first and foremost consideration in our decision-making: in the media, love trumps careers and opportunity or even friendship and family.
-Romeo says:
+Romeo said:

 I defy you stars